richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 ### Random forest classification

 Random Forest (RF) is a decision tree ensemble machine learning algorithm widely used for land cover monitoring as the RF is not limited by data structure and minimises overfitting the data [Breiman, 2000](https://doi.org/10.1023/A:1010933404324).
 Additionally, the RF is computationally less expensive to implement as only a few hyperparameters require tuning.
 The RF randomly selects a proportion of the instances to train a decision tree while replacing the samples to be re-used in the next iteration.
 Sampling a subset of the instances with replacement to create decision trees is called boostrap aggregating (i.e., bagging).
 The RF creates multiple decision trees to avoid overfitting; the final decision tree is obtained through majority voting.
-The figure below summarises how the Random Forest classification algorithm functions.
+Fig. 3 summarises how the Random Forest classification algorithm functions.
 The RF classification algorithm in GEE was used, requiring the tuning for hyperparameters such as the number of trees to grow, the number of the predictor variables to use, and the proportion of instances to train a decision tree at every iteration.
 In GEE, these hyperparameters are the *numberOfTrees*, *variablesPerSplit*, and *bagFraction*.
 The *numberOfTrees* values tested ranged between 10 and 150 at an interval of 10, *variablesPerSplit* values ranged between 1 and 10.
 The *bagFraction* ranged between 10% and 90% at an interval of 10.
 The *numberOfTrees*, *variablesPerSplit*, and *bagFraction* with the highest accuracy were used as the optimal values for model training.